Custom Queries

 GET /_QUERIES/bar/some_get?field1=foo&field2=bar

-makes available the fields field1 and field2 in the script:
+Makes it available the fields `field1` and `field2` In the script:

 {{.field1}}